cwimpy/swamp/content/authors/lkw/_index.md

 - Co-Directors
 ---

 Laron K. Williams joined the political science department in 2011 after spending two years at Texas Tech University.
 He has a Ph.D. from Texas A&M University and a B.S. from the University of Nebraska at Kearney.
+Dr. Williams’ research interests include examining political behavior in advanced democracies, creating methods to improve substantive interpretation of empirical models, and exploring the domestic political consequences of foreign policy.
+His research has been published in the *American Journal of Political Science*, *Political Analysis*, the *Journal of Politics*, *International Studies Quarterly*, and the *British Journal of Political Science*, among others.